andresn-su/angular-agenda-escolar/README.md

 # AEscolar

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.6.
 It uses Json Server to work as a server for the application and also the [Angular Material](https://material.angular.io/) for its interface.
-You can watch this project working on my channel: https://youtu.be/bIEyMUBSm94.
+You can watch this project working on my [channel](https://youtu.be/bIEyMUBSm94).

 ## Development server